-Based on the foregoing, we are further of the opinion that the Mode Change, the delivery of the Liquidity and Credit Facility, the mandatory tender and remarketing of the Subseries 2012G-1 Bonds and the amendment of the terms and provisions of the Subseries 2012G-1 Bonds to reflect the terms and provisions described herein will not, in and of themselves, adversely affect the exclusion of interest on the Subseries 2012G-1 Bonds from gross income for purposes of federal income taxation.
+Based on the foregoing, we are of the opinion that the mandatory tender and remarketing of the Subseries 2020B-1 Bonds and the First Amendment to Certificate of Determination is permitted under the Issuer Act and the Resolution and, furthermore, the foregoing actions will not, in and of themselves, impair the exclusion of interest on the Subseries 2020B-1 Bonds for purposes of Federal and State income taxation.
+We express no opinion as to the accuracy, adequacy or sufficiency of any financial or other information which has been or will be supplied to purchasers of the Subseries 2020B-1 Bonds.